Inverse Cubature and Quadrature Kalman filters: Performance Analyses

 For the stability analysis, we adopt the unknown matrix approach introduced in \cite{xiong2006performance_ukf} for UKF with linear observations, wherein the linearization errors are modeled with unknown instrumental matrices.
 The unknown matrix approach has also been considered for CKF's stability in \cite{zarei2014convergence,wanasinghe2015stability}.
-However, \cite{zarei2014convergence} considered CKF with only linear observations.
+However, \cite{zarei2014convergence} considered CKF with only linear observations and suggested modifications in CKF to enhance stability in the local asymptotic convergence sense.
 The stability conditions for CKF with non-linear measurements were derived in \cite{wanasinghe2015stability} using the exponential-mean-squared-boundedness sense.
 In the sequel, we provide improved stability results for the general forward CKF in the exponential-boundedness sense and then obtain the same for the I-CKF.
+Note that, analogous to the stability literature of KF, our Proposition~\ref{prop:forward CKF} and Theorem~\ref{thm:I-CKF} also provide sufficient but not necessary conditions for stability.
+Hence, these conditions are not verified for the example systems in Section~\ref{sec:numericals}.
+Later, we provide conditions for the consistency of filters' estimates.